akbaig/Tetris/README.md

 # Tetris
-Implementation of a famous game 'tetris' using C &amp; C++.
+Implementation of a famous game 'tetris' using C++.
 It contains level system, different colors, speed control and a lot more.
 Tried modular programming as much as possible!